VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -replay.timeTo string
      The time filter in RFC3339 format to finish the replay by.
 E.g. '2020-01-01T20:07:00Z'.
 By default, is set to the current time.
   -rule array
-     Path to the files or http url with alerting and/or recording rules.
+     Path to the files or http url with alerting and/or recording rules in YAML format.
      Supports hierarchical patterns and regexpes.
      Examples:
       -rule="/path/to/file".
 Path to a single file with alerting rules.
       -rule="http://<some-server-addr>/path/to/rules".
 HTTP URL to a page with alerting rules.
       -rule="dir/*.yaml" -rule="/*.yaml" -rule="gcs://vmalert-rules/tenant_%{TENANT_ID}/prod".
       -rule="dir/**/*.yaml".
 Includes all the .yaml files in "dir" subfolders recursively.
-     Rule files may contain %{ENV_VAR} placeholders, which are substituted by the corresponding env vars.
+     Rule files support YAML multi-document.
+Files may contain %{ENV_VAR} placeholders, which are substituted by the corresponding env vars.
      Enterprise version of vmalert supports S3 and GCS paths to rules.
      For example: gs://bucket/path/to/rules, s3://bucket/path/to/rules
      S3 and GCS paths support only matching by prefix, e.g. s3://bucket/dir/rule_ matches